 The Big Rig: Trucking and the Decline of the American Dream

-Long-haul trucks have been described as sweatshops on wheels.
-The typical long-haul trucker works the equivalent of two full-time jobs often for little more than minimum wage.
-But it wasn’t always this way.
+Many long-haul truckers work the equivalent of two full-time jobs often for little more than minimum wage.
+It wasn’t always this way.
 Trucking used to be one of the best working-class jobs in the US.
 The Big Rig explains how this massive degradation in the quality of work occurred, and how companies achieve a compliant workforce despite it.
 Drawing on more than 100 in-depth interviews and years of extensive observation, including 6 months spent training and working as a long-haul trucker, this book explains in detail how labor is recruited, trained and used in the industry.
 The Big Rig then shows how inexperienced workers are convinced to lease a truck and work as independent contractors.
-It explains how deregulation and collective action by employers transformed trucking - once dominated by the largest and most powerful union in US history - into an important example of the costs of contemporary labor markets for workers and the general public.
+It explains how deregulation and collective action by employers transformed trucking - once dominated by the largest and most powerful union in US history - into an critical example of the costs of contemporary labor markets for workers and the general public.

 University of California Press, 2016